nebulab/playbook/source/personal-growth/competency-matrix.html.md

 exhibit all skills and traits from the higher level for a significant period of time.
 This is to prevent people from [rising to the level of their incompetence][peter-principle].

-When you check in with your mentor and the conclusion is that you're meeting your next level in the competency matrix, your mentor will begin the  promotion process.
+When you check in with your manager and the conclusion is that you're meeting your next level in the competency matrix, your manager will begin the  promotion process.
 They will assemble a promotion package comprised of your latest matrix evaluation and a comment explaining why they think you should be promoted.

 This promotion package will then be submitted to the directors group, who will vote on the promotion by majority.
-The group's decision is final, although your mentor can present a new promotion package for evaluation if they think some information was missed in the initial discussion.
+The group's decision is final, although your manager can present a new promotion package for evaluation if they think some information was missed in the initial discussion.

 #### Mid-level promotions